The Complete Guide to Kubernetes RBAC

 Attackers frequently target deployments by exploiting known vulnerabilities in widely used dependency code; therefore, we must place some mechanism to verify those dependencies regularly.
 Scanners may be included in the lifecycle of a container image deployed into Kubernetes, which can help decrease the possible attack surface and prevent attackers from stealing data or interfering with your deployment.
 These scanners will scan the dependencies and notify a vulnerability or update to the container, securing the container on the code level.

 There may be challenges in performing security practices on Kubernetes.
 For example, if a system has multiple different points that can be attacked via unauthorized entry or extraction of data, each point must be secured in order to secure the application.
 This large attack surface is a result of having many containers that could be exploited if not pre-emptively secured, taking up a lot of resources and time before or during deployment.
+Additionally, network security is crucial for protecting secrets both inside and outside of Kubernetes, making it an essential aspect of securing Kubernetes nodes by integrating security tools with minimalist Linux distributions and other best practices.

 Since Kubernetes security is a broad, complex, and critical topic, it deserves special attention.
 The complexity of K8s security is due to its dynamic and immutable nature and open source usage, which requires constant attention and resources to keep secure.
 Organizations that use containers and Kubernetes in their production environments must take Kubernetes security very seriously, as should all other aspects of their IT infrastructure.